Abraham & Sarah: A Testimony

 Infertility can lead to wavering faith and doubt through frustration, heart-brokenness, impatience, grief, countless negative pregnancy tests (or in Sarah’s case countless visits from Aunt Flo), loss of hope, temptations to take your frustrations out on one another, the list goes on.
 They had a full life with lots of opportunity to give up but they didn’t.

 Sarah had a unique perspective that I think a lot of us women share.
 We tend to feel the need to carry the infertility burden for our husbands.
 We some how feel like we are the major players in the game.
 As John MacArthur wrote in Twelve Extraordinary Women: “As long as she [Sarah] remained childless, the sense that everything somehow hinged on her must have pressed on her like a great burden on her shoulders.
-Despite her faith, she knew from a human perspective that her long years of childlessness already loomed large as a threat to the fulfillment of God’s pledge.
+Despite her faith, she knew from a human perspective that her long years of childlessness already loomed large as a threat to the fulfillment of God’s [promise].
 Sarah must have constantly pondered these things, and as time went by, the weight of her burden only increased.”

 Image-1

 I can say first hand, the burden is real.
 Countless times I’ve wept and prayed about Brooks having an heir.
 As a man’s deepest desire is to provide for his family, a woman longs to afford him the family for which to do so.
-We personally have discussed the reality that we are building this life and yet no one to leave our legacy to.
+We personally have discussed the reality that we are building this life and yet have no one to leave our legacy to.
 Another question on our minds, who in the world is going to take care of us when we’re old and need our senior diapers changed!?!?

 Leave a Reply